pqt-dev/flutter_clean_riverpod/README.md

 # Flutter clean riverpod boilerplate

 A lightweight Flutter starter template implementing **Clean architecture** with **Riverpod state management**
+> This project does not strictly follow Clean Architecture.
+> The structure is optimized for fast development and scalability,
+> while keeping a clear separation between data and UI layers.

 ## 🎯 Features